It is illegal to let your dog (or a dog in your care) foul on designated land and not clear up after them.

-Dog fouling in public places in unhygienic.
-It spoils the look of the local area.
+Dog fouling in public places in unhygienic and spoils the look of the local area.

 It is an offence to let dogs foul on 'designated land'.
 This includes roads, footpaths, school playing fields, sports fields and parks.
 Our Dog Control Orders explain where dogs can be let off the lead and the powers we have to deal with people who don't pick up after their pets.